 - Keep it simple: This is not the time to bust out the sewing machine and get fancy with your Project Life layouts.
 Simply get the photos in, the journaling done and move on!

-What are your tips for catching up?
+What are your tips for Project Life catch-up?